 41. Parties may resolve matter

-(1) Nothing in this Act prevents the person who has made a complaint and the provider resolving the matter by agreement at any time, whether through the conciliation process or not.
+(1) Nothing in this Act prevents the person who has made a complaint and the provider resolving the matter by agreement at any time, whether or not with the help of the Office.

 (2) If such a resolution occurs the person who made the complaint must without delay give notice of the fact to the Director.